Tag: eastern

 Doc Reisling, Manager, Hartford Senators, 1902.

 In 1903, the Hartford franchise was purchased by magnates William J. Tracy of Bristol and Thomas Reilly of Meriden.
-The Senators rejoined the Connecticut League and Reilly acted as manager.
+They rejoined the Connecticut League and Reilly acted as manager.
 The team consisted of a fresh roster, except for Ira Thomas who returned as catcher.
-New signees included Walter Ahearn of New Haven, Bill Luby of Meriden and Billy Derwin of Waterbury.
+New signees were Walter Ahearn of New Haven, Bill Luby of Meriden and Billy Derwin of Waterbury.
 The infield featured Larry Battam at third base and captain Bert Daly at second base.
-Hartford struggled during their rebuild and ended up last in the league.
+They struggled in a rebuild year and ended up last in the league.

 Thomas Reilly, Manager, Hartford Senators, 1903.